 This way of walking takes quite a lot of coordination and not everyone can manage it.
 Don't worry if you find this way of walking too difficult for you - the '3 point gait' is just as good.
 When walking and changing direction, try to avoid 'twisting' on your operated leg.
-Make sure that you lift your feet and take small steps, rather than swivelling on the spot, as this will put strain on your new hip.
+Make sure that you lift your feet and take small steps, rather than swivelling on the spot, as this will put strain on your new knee.
 Also try to vary your position as much as possible - for example sitting, walking, standing or resting.

-Steps / Stairs
+Stairs

-Your physiotherapist will practise the stairs or steps with you, before you are discharged from hospital.
+Your physiotherapist will practise the stairs with you, before you are discharged from hospital.
 If you have a rail/banister at home, please use this at all times.
-On discharge from hospital, you should be able to complete the stairs or steps independently and safely.
+On discharge from hospital, you should be able to complete the stairs independently and safely.

-Please remember, when you practise up and down steps:
+Please remember, when going up and down stairs:

-- Up with the non-operated leg first - Down with the operated leg first
+- · Up with the non-operated leg first - · Down with the operated leg first